 Ideally, the content should be evergreen so that it doesn’t need to be updated often.
 Metadata needs to be included in the backend.
 Non-search methods include published articles about research analyses or survey results related to your industry.
-New products, technology or brands can be introduced via text or video.
-Good storytelling is still very relevant in digital content creation.
+Text or video can introduce new products, technology, or brands.
+Good storytelling is a crucial and relevant part of digital content creation.

-- Content templates and outlines are important to keep up-to-date with the trends in content creation and align with the overall marketing strategy.
+Content templates and outlines are important to keep up-to-date with the trends in content creation and align with the overall marketing strategy.

-- Curate, refine, and publish at different times of the day or on a pre-set schedule.
+As mentioned above, your strategy should include a content calendar that outlines when and where you will publish content.
+Curate, refine, and publish at different times of the day or on a pre-set schedule.

 Once you have a list of topics, let’s look at the forms the content can take.